brownben/maze-checker/README.md

         npm run dist

 ## Usage
-To get started follow instructions in the program
-The file to import courses should look like ./sample data/courses.json
+Click 'Import Courses' in the left hand toolbar and select your courses file, this file should look like ./sample data/courses.json or below
 ````
 {
         // "course-name":[list of control codes separated by a comma],